SPECIAL ELECTION EXPLAINER

 The United States offer to resettle refugees came soon after the PNG Supreme Court determined the detention of asylum seekers at the Manus Island regional processing centre was unconstitutional.
 In the April 2016 case of Namah v Pato, the court found that detention of asylum seekers at the centre breaches the right to liberty set out in the PNG Constitution.

 The court found that both PNG and Australia were responsible for the regional processing centre and ordered that the detention cease.
 Following the court’s decision, PNG Prime Minister Peter O'Neill said that the regional processing centre would close.
-In March 2017 the PNG Chief Justice accepted that the PNG Government had complied with the decision by opening the centre to allow the 860 men residing there to enter and exit.

 There are no plans to close the regional processing centre in Nauru, which has operated as an open centre since October 2015.